-The manufacturer's tag on your mattress is legally there to note its stuffing materials.
-This is helpful if you develop allergies.
-You can check the contents of your mattress to ensure that you're not allergic to anything inside.
-All mattresses are required by law to have a tag.
-It may also have the date your mattress was made.
+All mattresses are required by law to have a tag noting its stuffing materials in case of allergy.
+The tag may also include the date your mattress was made.
 Check underneath the registry number on the bottom of the tag.
 The month and year the mattress was approved to be sold may be there.

-If there isn't a date, the tag will contain the manufacturer's name.
-It may also contain the mattresses name or model.
-A quick search online with this information can provide similar products and the year it was produced.
-If nothing is found online, call the manufacturer directly and describe the warranty information on your tag.
-Their database should have a range of years the mattress was created and sold.
+If there isn't a date, the tag will contain the manufacturer's name and possibly also the mattresses name or model.
+A quick search online with this information can reveal the year it was produced.

 The tag may also have a red or yellow color on it to indicate that mattress may contain used materials.
 This blurs the line when trying to determine the age of your mattress.
 Used materials will not have a date on the tag.
 If your mattress is showing signs of age and has a red or yellow color, it may be time to replace.

 The main reason you may need to know the age of your mattress is because you're thinking of getting rid of it.
 If your sleep is suffering due to an uncomfortable mattress that pokes or sags or is causing sneezing from dust, mites or allegories, the age doesn't matter.
-Round up the years to eight and go ahead and find a mattress that offers the support you need to get a good night's rest.
+Go ahead and find a mattress that offers the support you need to get a good night's rest.